wultra/networking-android/README.md

 - `auth` - `PowerAuthAuthentication` instance that will sign the request
   - this parameter is missing for the basic and token endpoints
 - `headers` - custom HTTP headers, `null` by default
-- `encryptor` - End to End encryptor in case that the encryption is required, `null` by default
 - `okHttpInterceptor` - OkHttp interceptor to intercept requests eg. for logging purposes, `null` by default
 - `listener` - result listener